-The Hertfordshire Shared Internal Audit Service has responsibility for delivery of the Internal Audit Plan.
-The Shared Internal Audit Service (SIAS) also delivers a service to Hertfordshire County Council, Hertsmere Borough Council, North Hertfordshire District Council, Stevenage Borough Council and Welwyn Hatfield Borough Council.
+The Hertfordshire Shared Internal Audit Service has taken on responsibility for delivery of the Internal Audit Plan from 1 June 2011.
+The Shared Internal Audit Service (SIAS) will also deliver a service to Hertfordshire County Council, Hertsmere Borough Council, North Hertfordshire District Council, Stevenage Borough Council and Welwyn Hatfield Borough Council.
 The three main drivers for this partnership are seen as providing greater resilience, higher levels of performance and greater efficiencies.